 Any change in allocation methods for the current year from that used in the previous year must be disclosed on the accountability report and accompanied by a written explanation of the reasons for the change.
-Allocation methods based upon revenue or revenue streams are not acceptable.
+Allocation methods based on revenue or revenue streams are not acceptable.

 A provider may have many costs shared between business components.
-For example, a DAHS provider that also provides Medicare Home Health, Medicaid Home Health, private pay services and operates a durable medical equipment company might have shared attendant staff, shared nursing staff, shared clerical staff, shared administration costs, and other shared costs.
-Guidelines for allocation of various expenses will be provided in each Step of the Specific Instructions as appropriate.

-1 TAC §355.102(j) and §355.105(b)(2)(B)(v)
+For example, an RC provider that also provides Medicare Home Health, Medicaid Home Health, and private pay services and operates a durable medical equipment company might have shared attendant staff, shared nursing staff, shared clerical staff, shared administration costs, and other shared costs.
+Guidelines for the allocation of various expenses will be provided in each Step of the Specific Instructions as appropriate.
+Refer to 1 TAC Sections 355.102(j) and 355.105(b)(2)(B)(v).